 Over the last two decades, commercial real estate (CRE) has taken an esteemed seat at the investment table alongside equities, bonds and cash—and it is clear why.
 CRE may provide greater income and appreciation potential, competitive risk-adjusted returns and significant tax benefits.
 For the average investor, however, commercial real estate can feel financially out-of-reach and management intensive.

-This investment structure comes with many advantages, including tax benefits, income potential, the opportunity to buy ownership in an institutional-quality asset and—perhaps most notably—DSTs are eligible for 1031 exchanges.
-As 1031 replacement properties, DST properties often include multi-family apartments, essential net-lease retail, self-storage, net-lease medical offices, industrial properties, and senior housing.
+The DST ownership structure comes with many advantages, including tax benefits, income potential, the opportunity to buy ownership in an institutional-quality asset and—perhaps most notably—DSTs are eligible for 1031 exchanges.

 DSTs are sophisticated investments, and to invest in one, you must be an accredited investor, which the SEC typically defines as an individual with a net worth (excluding one’s primary residence) of $1 million or an average annual income in excess of $200,000 for the last two years for an individual or $300,000 for a couple filing jointly.